nwheels-io/NWheels/README.md

 #### A-to-Z response to common demand

-  - architectural recipes that cover all application layers and tiers: projects are not left to sweat over gluing multiple 3rd-party building blocks together
+  - architectural recipes that cover all application layers and tiers: projects are not left to sweat over gluing multiple 3rd-party building blocks together, or re-inventing the wheels
   - ready answers to common requirements and concerns, ranging from basic features like authorization, to advanced scenarios like elastic scalability
   - built-in support for DevOps procedures, automation of clouds, and easy integration with application lifecycle management